MarcosVel/MarcosVel/README.md

-## 👨🏼‍💻 Hi there, I'm [Marcos] 👋
+## Hi there, I'm [Marcos] 👋

-### I'm a student of ReactJS and Native ⚛️
+### I'm a Front-End Engineer 👨🏼‍💻

-- 🎓 BTech Degree in Systems Analysis and Development
+- 🎓 BTech degree in Systems Analysis and Development
-- 📚 Pursuing Postgraduate Degree in Data Science and Machine Learning
+- 📚 Post-graduate student in Data Science and Machine Learning
-- 👨🏼‍💻 Mobile Front-end Engineer at hygia saúde
+- 📱 Currently working as a Mobile Front-end Engineer at hygia saúde
 - 🎯 Looking to learn more about React Native with TypeScript
-- 🥅 2023 Goals: Complete ignite bootcamp of React Native
+- 🥅 2023 Goals: Complete ignite bootcamp of React Native ⚛️

 ### Connect with me: